hbctraining/variant_analysis/lessons/12_automation_of_variant_calling.md

 Now that we have each of our individual `sbatch` submission scripts written, we can tie them all together in a wrapper script.
 Before we do this though, we are going to briefly discuss the  `--dependency` option in the `sbatch` command.
 The `--dependency` option is very helpful for a few cases:

-1) When designing a pipeline to run on a cluster where different parts of the pipeline have different computational requirements
+1) When designing a pipeline to run on a cluster where different parts of the pipeline have different computational requirements.

-2) When running a pipeline where you expect the output from one job to finish at a time when you won't be availible to submit it as input to the next step in the pipeline
+2) When running a pipeline where you expect the output from one job to finish at a time when you won't be availible to submit it as input to the next step in the pipeline.

-3) When multiple parts of the pipeline all need to be completed before the next step can begin
+3) When multiple parts of the pipeline all need to be completed before the next step can begin.

 #### Making one sbatch submission dependent on another

 Using the `--dependency` option in `sbatch` will likely make the execution of your pipelines faster and also help you be a better citizen of the cluster because each part of your pipeline can have customized computational requests.
 So how does the `--dependency` option work?
 Let's imagine that we have two jobs `Job_A.sbatch` and `Job_B.sbatch`.
 Additionally, we want to use the output from `Job_A.sbatch` as input for `Job_B.sbatch`.
-First we would submit `Job_A.sbatch` to the cluster like normal:
+First, we would submit `Job_A.sbatch` to the cluster like normal:

 ```
 # Don't run this, it is an example